srconstantin/srconstantin.github.io/_posts/2020-03-16-COVID-19-young-people-risks.md

 In a study of 221 confirmed COVID-19 cases in [Wuhan][wuhansevere], 8% of patients age 44 and under were classified as “severe”,  compared to 29% of cases aged 45-64 and 39% of cases over age 65.

-In all three Chinese cities, this comes to a rate of 3% of cases in under-40 or under-45 patients being severe.
+In all three Chinese cities, this comes to a rate of 4.9% of cases in under-40 or under-45 patients being severe.

-If we assume the age distribution of severity is the same in Korea vs. China, but that the Korean rate of severe illness is the correct one, this gives us 3/19*10 = 1.6% probability of a person under 40 having a severe case, given that they have been infected.
+But this is probably an overestimate, since Chinese testing probably understates the number of mild cases -- note that the Chinese numbers show 19% of cases being severe, while Korea, where everyone gets tested, only has 10% of cases severe.

+10% of all Korean cases are severe; let’s assume this is the true severity rate, since all Korean people were tested for the disease.

+Let’s assume that in China there is a bias against diagnosing mild cases; let’s assume there are m times more mild cases in reality than were picked up by the Chinese diagnostic testing, such that if you picked up *all* the mild cases you’d actually get the Korean estimate of 10% of cases being severe.

+136/(136 + m* (874-136)) = 0.10

+136 = 0.10*(136+ m*738)

+73.8m = 122.4

+m = 1.66

+Ok, so let’s compute a *corrected* estimate for the young person’s risk, assuming that there are 1.66x as many mild cases in young people than were observed.

+There were 17 severe cases observed under 44, and 332 mild cases.

+The *true* number of mild cases in the three Chinese cities should actually be 332 * 1.66 = 551.

+So the *true* corrected risk for getting severe disease as a young person is 17/551 = 3.1%.

 ## Bottom Lines